Understanding disordered eating

 For parents

 Worrying whether your child has developed an eating disorder is incredibly upsetting and parents nearly always blame themselves in some way, but the causes of eating disorders are complicated and different in every case.
-Understanding the emotions and drivers for disordered eating can help you help your child into recovery.
+Understanding the emotions and drivers of disordered eating can help you help your child into recovery.

 When to see your doctor

 See your doctor (GP) as soon as possible to discuss whether a referral to specialist services is needed.
 Sometimes teenagers and young adults may not want to see a doctor or may not feel there is much of a problem.
-This denial and rationalisation are what allow someone to continue in what are often very extreme behaviours.
+This denial and rationalisation can allow someone to continue in what are often very extreme behaviours.

 Letting go of an eating disorder and ‘getting better’ can be very frightening even when someone realises they are harming themselves.
 Understanding this ambivalence can be hard for parents, but is important to help you support them.